adamped/xamarin.flutter/TRANSPILER_README.md

 4) In a terminal window or command prompt, run `dart analyzer`.

-This will run through the Flutter SDK and create an equivalent *.sm.json file.
-This is the generated semantic model.
+This will run through the Flutter SDK and create an equivalent *.cs files.

 ## Semantic Model

-This is just a JSON file that contains the customized semantic model from Dart.
-It is output by the Dart Analyzer, and read by the CSharpWriter.
+To generate the *.cs files, the Dart Analyzer creates a Semantic Model that is used by the writer.

 ## CSharp Writer

-Open the Dart2CSharpTranspiler and run the Console app, assuming all previous steps completed successfully.

-This will output the Flutter SDK in C# to the Flutter/FlutterSDK.csproj project.
+The writer, will take the Semantic Model and output the transpiled C# files into the FlutterSDK project.

-The FlutterBinding project is a manually created and edited project and is not part of the transpiling.